psu13/mutable-hakyll/posts/rip-rose-tea.md

 But Rose Tea has always been a  more important than just this to me.
 To me they represent a huge part of the beginning of the "Pittsburgh Food Renaissance" in the early 2000s.
-It seems to me that when you describe this period of Pittsburgh food, you have to include Rose Tea in with the group of "one word name" restaurants that all opened around that time and started making people pay attention to Pittsburgh food: Legume, Cure, Salt, Spoon, Dish, BRGR, and so on.
+It seems to me that you have to include Rose Tea in with the group of "one word name" restaurants that all opened around that time and started making people pay attention to Pittsburgh food: Legume, Cure, Salt, Spoon, Dish, BRGR, and so on.
 The also recently departed Ka Mei also belongs on this list, especially in their original incarnation as Tasty in Shadyside.

 I think we have Rose Tea to thank, at least partly, for the existence of the great Chinese Food corridor that exists in Squirrel Hill right now.
 And I think that for some strange